TheAhsanFarabi/Castpotro/README.md

 # Castpotro

 Castpotro is an ecosystem designed to empower students, creators, developers, and young professionals through community-driven learning, collaboration, and skill development.
-It combines elements of platforms like LinkedIn, Upwork, Coursera, and a project management system to create a unified space where youth can learn, build, showcase, and grow together.
+It combines elements of platforms like LinkedIn, Upwork, Coursera, and a project management system to create a unified space where youth can learn, build, showcase, and grow together....

 ---